teynav/bash_vault/README.md

 ### Understanding Action

-1. Open -> Asks for password of said vault and mounts it in **VAULT_FOLDER/Random_UUID**, and then xdg-open it
+1. Open ->
+  - If Keyfile is disabled in "Modify Passowrd" section, Or if vault was created with password Asks for password of said vault and mounts it in **VAULT_FOLDER/VAULT_NAME.data**, and then xdg-open it
+  - If Keyfile is enabled in "Modify Passowrd" section, Or if vault was created with keyfile Asks for user to select a keyfile and mount vault in **VAULT_FOLDER/VAULT_NAME.data**, and then xdg-open it
 2. Close -> If vault is open then close it
+3. Rename -> Rename Your vault
+4. Modify Passowrd -> It deserve a section of it's own
-3. Delete -> Close vault if opened and then proceed to delete it
+5. Delete -> Close vault if opened and then proceed to delete it
-4. Extend -> Show a scale between current SIZE of vault and **MAX_VAULT_SIZE** , ask user to choose
+6. Extend -> Show a scale between current SIZE of vault and **MAX_VAULT_SIZE** , ask user to choose

 In case of error/success Strings are updated and are shown here
 ![Installed App](./source/info_action.png "See the highlight in red sqaure!")